Roadmap

 -

-Transaction routing from alpha customers - Infura and MetaMask generate developer API traffic, which is routed through DIN provider nodes.
-This federated setup enables DIN to validate its routing efficiency, latency benchmarks, and load-balancing algorithms under real-world conditions.
+Transaction routing from alpha customers - Infura and MetaMask generated developer API traffic, which was routed through DIN provider nodes.
+This federated setup enabled DIN to validate its routing efficiency, latency benchmarks, and load-balancing algorithms under real-world conditions.

 -

-Traditional invoicing and payment validation - In this phase, payments from alpha customers to node providers are handled through traditional invoicing, allowing DIN to test and refine its financial tracking and reward distribution processes.
-This traditional invoicing approach provides DIN with critical insights into payment workflows, helping to prepare the network for decentralized, onchain payment models in later phases.
+Traditional invoicing and payment validation - In this phase, payments from alpha customers to node providers were handled through traditional invoicing, allowing DIN to test and refine its financial tracking and reward distribution processes.
+This traditional invoicing approach provided DIN with critical insights into payment workflows, helping to prepare the network for decentralized, onchain payment models in later phases.

-In 2025, DIN will transition from its federated setup to a progressively decentralized network.
+DIN launched its mainnet AVS on November 17, 2025, transitioning from its federated setup to a progressively decentralized network.
 This phase introduces additional layers of decentralization, with expanded functionality for transaction routing, payments, and governance, marking the beginning of DIN's evolution towards a permissionless infrastructure.
-With inspiration, the Cosmos Hub introduced a modular approach to interoperability, allowing networks to expand and evolve through phased upgrades.

 DIN as an AVS

-The practical implementation of the network watcher has explored usage of DIN launching as an Autonomous Verifiable Service (AVS) on EigenLayer.
+DIN launched as an Autonomous Verifiable Service (AVS) on EigenLayer on November 17, 2025.
 EigenLayer's AVS model provides a robust framework for economic alignment and real-time performance enforcement.
-DIN has integrated new functionalities that streamline agent onboarding, improve oversight via a watchtower, and establish a structured accountability model without launching a token that may have floating value.
+DIN integrates functionalities that streamline agent onboarding, improve oversight via a watchtower, and establish a structured accountability model without launching a token that may have floating value.

 -

-Onboarding components - Ability for providers to stake and add their wallet identities to join the DIN Router Registry contracts
+Onboarding components - Providers stake and add their wallet identities to join the DIN Router Registry contracts.

 -

-Economic security service level agreements - Watcher and AVS operator capabilities for staking, slashing, and challenging the onboarded node performance and reputation of entities in DIN.
+Economic security service level agreements - Watchers and AVS operators use staking, slashing, and challenges to monitor onboarded node performance and reputation of entities in DIN.

-The DIN AVS system aims to deploy watchers with a dedicated "watcher node kit," which operates as both a monitoring tool and a user-friendly interface to the DIN network backend.
+The DIN AVS system deploys watchers with a dedicated "watcher node kit," which operates as both a monitoring tool and a user-friendly interface to the DIN network backend.
 Through the AVS interface, watchers access essential modules for onboarding DIN providers, viewing onboarding notes, tracking network status, and enforcing slashing protocols.

-Acting as operators on EigenLayer, DIN watchers not only monitor service accuracy and reliability but also uphold AVS-based slashing and staking rules for performance infractions.
+DIN watchers act as operators on EigenLayer and monitor service accuracy and reliability while upholding AVS-based slashing and staking rules for performance infractions.
 Watchers gather and analyze response data by running simulated requests to ensure adherence to service level agreements.
-Their results are then published on a public event stream, providing transparency and informing DIN's crypto-economic incentives.
+Watchers publish their results on a public event stream, providing transparency and informing DIN's crypto-economic incentives.
 By aligning with EigenLayer's AVS structure, DIN strengthens its validation processes, ensuring real-time accountability and economic security for all network participants.

 Decentralized traffic processing